Comprehensive Guide to Probate Fees in Singapore

 What is the cost of non-contentious probate?

-In general, the fees for a simple non-contentious probate matter can range from about S$2,000 to S$6,500 depending on how a lawyer calculates his fees and the time required to complete the work.
+In general, the probate fees in Singapore for a simple non-contentious probate matter can range from about S$2,000 to S$6,500 depending on how a lawyer calculates his fees and the time required to complete the work.

 Complex cases such as those with many assets or beneficiaries, or involve foreigners and/or overseas assets will also cost more.